Turbo (street dancer)

-Turbo (born Isaac Emmanuel Baptiste) is a British street dancer, musician and entertainer from the UK.
+Turbo (born Isaac Emmanuel Baptiste) is a British street dancer, musician and entertainer.
 He is best known for his appearance as a finalist on Sky TV's Got to Dance and CBBC show Turbo Boost.

 His credits include appearances in music videos for Madonna, Jamelia, Will Smith, Mis-teeq, Shaznay Lewis and he has also been a backing dancer for Whitney Houston.